theSage21/jaypore_ci/docs/source/index.rst

 Job logs / debugging
 --------------------

-- The recommended way is to have a `Dozzle <https://dozzle.dev/>` container on your localhost to explore CI jobs.
+- The recommended way is to have a `Dozzle <https://dozzle.dev/>`_ container on your localhost to explore CI jobs.
-- To see logs you can do `docker logs <container ID>`
+- To see logs you can run `docker logs <container ID>` locally.
 - To debug you can `docker exec <container ID>` while the job is running.

 Dependencies in docker